Nice-Try/Lab1/report.md

 ### AND and NAND tests

-It was difficult to come up with test cases for the basic gates.
-For AND and NAND, we tested just two pairs of numbers, and used those pairs for both tests.
+We used the pairs of inputs also used for the XOR module, but this time for both the AND and NAND tests.

 In our first iteration of the AND/NAND module, we used an XOR gate instead of an XNOR gate, which assumes that `andflag` will be true when AND is the desired operation.
 When we started working on integrating our modules into an ALU, we realized that, for all of the two-operation modules, `command[0]` could work as a flag, and that we should produce AND when `command[0]` is false, and NAND when it is true.
 This happens when you XNOR the output of NANDing the inputs with `command[0]`.